 Is It Painful?

 In many cases, the pulp of the tooth will be already dead before root canal treatment is begun, meaning that it has lost all capability to feel pain inside the tooth.
 Nevertheless, before root canal treatment, Dr. Thomas will numb your tooth.
 Most of our patients don’t feel any pain at all.
 If you’re anxious about dental appointments, sedation dentistry is available to help you relax during the procedure.
 It also minimizes your sensitivity to pain.
 After the procedure, you may experience temporary, minor sensitivity or discomfort in the tooth.
-Delaying treatment can result in a tooth extraction, which is much more painful than root canal treatment.
+Tooth extraction is a much more traumatic dental procedure than root canal treatment.

 Preventing the Need for Root Canal Treatment